senran101604/neotrix.vim/README.md

 * Possible values are: `galaxy_medium`, `galaxy_hard`, `retro`, and `retro_hard`

 ## Installation
 1.You can use your favorite plugin manager or manually place it in `colors/neotrix.vim` directory in  `~/.vim/colors`.
+np: make sure to specify the branch name to `main` since it is not using master branch anymore.
+- Vim Plug:
+`Plug 'senran101604/neotrix.vim', {'branch': 'main'}`

 ## Contributing
 I like help.
 If you want to make some changes feel free to open up a pull request and I'll gladly merge it.😃